Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Time-symmetrizing the ordinary quantum description of the computational speedup

 The description of the quantum algorithm of table (\ref{ext}) is that with respect to Bob and any external observer.
-We time-symmetrize it by the TS formalism.
-The following zigzag diagram yields the time-symmetrization instance for measurement outcome $b =01$, the measurement of $\hat{B}$ reduced to that of $\hat{B}_{l}$, and the measurement of $\hat{A}$ to that of $\hat{A_{r}}$:
+We time-symmetrize it by the following\textit{ time-symmetrization (TS) formalism}:

 The initial measurement of $\hat{B}_{l}$, selecting the $0$ of $01$, projects the initial quantum superposition on the superposition of the terms beginning with $0$ -- vertical arrow on the left of the table.
 Under $\hat{\mathbf{U}}_{1 ,2}$, the latter superposition evolves into the superposition of the two products \textit{number of the drawer with the ball} $ \otimes $ \textit{corresponding solution} -- right looking horizontal arrows.
 Then the final measurement of $\hat{A_{r}}$, selecting the $1$ of $01$, projects the superposition in question on the term ending in $1$ (vertical arrow on the right of the table).
-The backwards in time propagation of this output state by $\hat{\mathbf{U}}_{1 ,2}^{\dag }$, which inherits both selections, is an instance of the time-symmetrized description of the quantum algorithm to Bob and any external observer -- bottom line of the table.
+The backwards in time propagation, by $\hat{\mathbf{U}}_{1 ,2}^{\dag }$, of this output state, which inherits both selections, is an instance of the time-symmetrized description of the quantum algorithm with respect to Bob and any external observer -- bottom line of the table.
 Moreover, it is also the superposition of all instances since their bottom lines are all identical to each other.
-In fact one can see that the bottom line of the table remains the same regardless of how we evenly share the selection between the initial and final measurements.
-It is also identical to the bottom line of table (\ref{ext}), namely to the ordinary description of the quantum algorithm, since the symbol `` $ \Leftarrow \hat{\mathbf{U}}_{1 ,2}^{\dag } \Leftarrow $ '' is of course equivalent to `` $ \Rightarrow \hat{\mathbf{U}}_{1 ,2} \Rightarrow $ ''.
+One can see that the bottom line of the table remains the same regardless of how we evenly share the selection of the sorted out pair of measurement oucomes between the initial and final measurements.
+It is also identical to the bottom line of table (\ref{ext}), namely to the ordinary description of the quantum algorithm, since the symbol ``$ \Leftarrow \hat{\mathbf{U}}_{1 ,2}^{\dag } \Leftarrow $'' is of course equivalent to ``$ \Rightarrow \hat{\mathbf{U}}_{1 ,2} \Rightarrow $''.
 As anticipated in the Introduction, the superposition of all the time-symmetrization instances gives the ordinary quantum description back again -- in a trivial way in the present case.

-The time-symmetrization of the quantum algorithm to Bob and any external observer does not explain the quantum speedup.
-It anyway exemplifies how to introduce the correct time-directions of the causations between corresponding parts of the two measurement outcomes.
-This will explain the speedup in the next subsection.